tigerbeetle/tigerbeetle/docs/develop/financial-accounting.md

 ## Takeaways

 - Accounts are categorized into types.
-The 5 main types are assets, liabilities, equity, revenue, and expenses.
+The 5 main types are asset, liability, equity, income, and expense.
 - Depending on the type of account, an increase is recorded as either a debit or a credit.
 - All transfers consist of two entries, a debit and a credit.
 Double-entry bookkeeping ensures that all funds come from somewhere and go somewhere.

 When you get started using TigerBeetle, we would recommend writing a list of all the types of accounts in your system that you can think of.
-Then, think about whether, from the perspective of your business, each account represents an asset, liability, equity, revenue, or expense.
+Then, think about whether, from the perspective of your business, each account represents an asset, liability, equity, income, or expense.
 That determines whether the given type of account is increased with a debit or a credit.

 ## Want More Help Understanding Debits and Credits?